OpenFn/Tostan-CommCare-Amp/README.md

 # Tostan-CommCare-Amp
-An integration between Tostan's CommCare and Amp Impact implementations.
+An integration between Tostan's CommCare and Amp Impact (Salesforce) implementations.

 ***N.B.: all commits to master will sync to OpenFn.org***